 •The Hierarchy window displays all relations of the currently selected modeling item, in two different views.
 The modeling element can be selected in a modeling diagram, the Model Tree, or in the Favorites window.

-The helper windows in the lower-left area as follows:
+The helper windows in the lower-left area are as follows:

 •The Overview window which displays an outline view of the currently active diagram.